Planning for the next 25 years

 The great thing about automation is that much of the evolution takes place in the software realm, which means that along with various fixes and improvements, we can also deploy new features on a continuous basis.
 In a way, this is the whole key to delivering additional value over the entire lifecycle of the system.
 When defining the solution, we need to extend the focus to maintaining and increasing the delivered value far into the future.
 After 25 years, the only remaining part of the original system will likely be the steel structure of the cranes, so the entire platform and all suppliers involved need to be able to support this continuous change.

 Gaining value from an automated terminal is a lifetime journey.
 Automated operations require a new way of thinking, a new way of operating, as well as new skills and roles.
 Automating the container handling equipment is much easier than changing the way of thinking and operating.
 Both your terminal and Kalmar's solutions are sure to go through a lot of changes over the upcoming years, so we need to be prepared for this together.

-Senior Director, Customer and Project Services, Kalmar
+Vice President, Customer and Project Services, Kalmar